This blog may contain affiliate links. Read our disclosure policy for more info.

 3. How much does the Sea to Sky Gondola cost to ride?

-You can purchase your Sea to Sky Gondola tickets either at the gondola station or ahead of your trip – we like to book ours ahead of time so that we can skip the lines!
+You can purchase your Sea to Sky Gondola tickets either online ahead of your trip, or at the gondola station – we like to book ours ahead of time so that we can skip the lines!
 Tickets here are valid for one round-trip and can be broken down into four age groups:

 - Youths (13-18) – $42 CAD